pcafrica/advanced_programming_2023-2024/lectures/08/08-c++_libraries.md

 # Where does the loader search for shared libraries?

 The loader has a different search strategy with respect to the linker.
-It looksin `/lib`, `/usr/lib`, and in all the directories contained in `/etc/ld.conf` or in files with the extension `conf` contained in the `/etc/ld.conf.d/` directory.
+It looks in `/lib`, `/usr/lib`, and in all the directories contained in `/etc/ld.conf` or in files with the extension `conf` contained in the `/etc/ld.conf.d/` directory.

 If you want to permanently add a directory in the search path of the loader, you need to add it to `/etc/ld.conf` or add a conf file in the `/etc/ld.conf.d/` directory with the name of the directory and then launch `ldconfig`.
 This command rebuilds the database of the shared libraries and should be called every time one adds a new library (for example, `apt` does it for you, and moreover, `ldconfig` is launched at every boot of the computer).